oscar10-wq/SP500_Regime_detection/presentation/project_methodology_results.md

 ### Interpretation

-This summary shows that the project is built on a relatively compact but information-rich monthly dataset.
-The sample size is appropriate for interpretable econometric checks and medium-sized classification models, while the engineered feature design allows the project to compare immediate market signals with delayed policy effects.
+The project is built on a compact but information-rich monthly dataset.
+The relatively small bear-class proportion (approximately 16–19% of observations) means that bear-detection recall and F1-score are more informative metrics than overall accuracy.

 ---